Himanshu372/Search-Box/README.md

 on your local system<br>

 ### 2
 Due to shortage of time, I haven't able to dockerize the repo,<br>
-but I have include the required Dockerfile and docker-compose.yml.<br> With further commits the application can be dockerized.<br>
+but I have included the required Dockerfile and docker-compose.yml.<br> With further commits the application can be dockerized.<br>
 ### Current way to execute code
 Create a folder for setting up virtual environment at the manage.py level<br>